-How with the Autumn Budget 2024 affect charities?
+How will the Autumn Budget 2024 affect charities?

 Autumn leaves